-I think that once I hit 60 and I have the silver hair, and people started telling me, "Wow, you really look great."
+I think that once I hit 60 and I have silver hair, and people started telling me, "Wow, you really look great."
 Well, people never told me that before.
 The happiness that you feel, it comes out.
 And if you're not happy, you're not gonna look happy.

 Exercise.
 Exercise is primary.
 That to me is the secret of aging.
 Well, I'd look better naked now than I did when I was 30, swear to God.
 I look better.
 I could take my clothes off right now, and you guys would just drop.
 I think I could be a nudist.
 I'm so happy with my body.
 And there were years where I just didn't… you know, covering up, you know.
 I was too thin.
 My breasts didn't have the shape they do now, you know.

 Pilates is great for that.
 I'm sitting down to it.
 I can pass the pencil test, no problem at all.
 Oh, you know what it is.
 You put a pencil under your boob, and if it stays, you've failed the pencil test.
 It has to fall down.
 I mean, I get looks from men, and when I was in my 40s, I didn't get looks from men.
 I was just ordinary then.

 I feel like I'm an extraordinary 66-year-old and I was an ordinary 45-year-old.

-Let me tell you the story about BOOM, because way before this, I had seen Cindy Joseph on Facebook with the BOOM products.
+Let me tell you the story about Boom, because way before this, I had seen Cindy Joseph on Facebook with the Boom products.

-And at the time, the only makeup I was really using was a mineral-based, you know, powder kind of thing, and I read what she said about women should never use, you know, powdery products, because, guess why, because it creases into the lines.
+At the time, the only makeup I was really using was a mineral-based powder kind of thing.
+I read what she said about women should never use, you know, powdery products, because, guess why, because it creases into the lines.
 And I'm like, "Wow, that is so true."
-I stopped using makeup all together at that point, but I never tried BOOM.
+I stopped using makeup altogether at that point but I never tried Boom.
 I just hadn't.
 Just having the three products, easy-peasy.

 My mother always told me the best facelift in the world is a big broad smile.
 And I think the biggest compliment that I ever got from a guy was, "You know what?
 You've got the best smile and the best a** I've ever seen."
 So that was it for me.
 That was the compliment of the century.

-But humor, and just feeling fortunate, and being grateful, and knowing what your blessings are, staying positive, never letting the negative, you know, drag you down, I think that it's essential to look at life with as much humor as you possibly can.
+But humor, and just feeling fortunate, and being grateful, and knowing what your blessings are, staying positive, never letting the negative drag you down.
+I think that it's essential to look at life with as much humor as you possibly can.